Skip to main content

 Dementia prevention toolbox

-The objective of this research line is to evaluate the impact of sleeping disorders in the cognitive performance and the cerebral morphology in cognitively healthy individuals, as well as their association with biomarkers of Alzheimer’s disease.
+This line evaluates the impact of sleep disorders on cognitive performance and cerebral morphology in cognitively unimpaired and with mild cognitive impairment individuals, as well as their association with biomarkers of Alzheimer’s disease.

 The role of vascular risk factors in Alzheimer’s disease pathophysiology